halohalospecial/atom-elmjutsu/README.md

 ### <a name="infer-type"></a>`Elmjutsu: Infer Type`
 * Select some text or make sure that the cursor is between whitespaces or before a closing parenthesis before invoking this command.
 If nothing is selected and the cursor is not between whitespaces, the word under the cursor will be selected.
 * Make sure that `Elm Make Path` is properly configured in the package settings.
+The default works for most cases.
 * You should also have `Show Types in Tooltip` checked in the package settings (or the Sidekick panel visible) to be able to see the inferred types.
 * This uses similar tricks as those described in [Type Bombs in Elm](http://blog.jenkster.com/2016/11/type-bombs-in-elm.html), which may sometimes fail or give incorrect results.